gemini3d/gemini3d/docs/Readme_input.md

  "Phiall"          ! (lx2,lx3) electric potential vs. x2 and x3 - may be omitted to default to zero
  ```

 ## Suggested workflow for creating input file to run a simulation

-1. Create initial conditions for equilibrium simulation -  Several examples of equilibrium setups are included in the ./initialize directory; these end with `_eq`.
+1. Create initial conditions for equilibrium simulation -  Several examples of equilibrium [config.nml](https://github.com/gemini3d/gemci/tree/main/cfg/equilibrium).
 These are all based off of the general scripts `./setup/model_setup.m` and related scripts.
 In general this equilbrium simulation will set the date, location, and geomagnetic conditions for the background ionospheric state for later perturbation simulations.
 2. Run an equilibrium simulation at low resolution to obtain a background ionosphere.
-See examples in ./initialize ending in `_eq`
-3. Generate a grid - Several examples of grid generation scripts adapted to particular problems are given in the `initialize/` directory of the repo (see list above for an example).
-In particular, for 2Dtest and 3Dtest there is a script that reads in an equilbirum simulation, creates a fine resolution mesh, and then interpolates the equilibrium data onto that fine mesh.
+3. Generate a grid - Several examples of grid generation scripts: see list above for an example.
+From Matlab or Python, the gemini3d.model.setup() reads in an equilbirum simulation, creates a fine resolution mesh, and then interpolates the equilibrium data onto that fine mesh.
-4. Interpolate the equilibrium results on to a high resolution grid and create new input files for full resolution - See examples in the ./initialize/ directories not ending in `_eq`.
-These are all based off of the general `./setup/model_setup_interp.m` script.
+4. Interpolate the equilibrium results on to a high resolution grid and create new input files for full resolution.
 5. Set up boundary conditions for potential, if required - see section of this document on boundary conditions
 6. Set up precipitation boundary conditions, if required -  see section of this document on boundary conditions
 7. Recompile the code with make *only if you are using subroutine based input and boundary conditions* (please note that this functionality will be removed in a later release).
 If you are using file-based input then a rebuild is not necessary (this is another benefit of using file-based input)